active-logic/uta/Documentation/Notes.md

 # Notes

+## Better whitespace control

+We don't want to add too many spaces.
+Specifically, if a symbol is not followed by a letter or digit, it is safe.
+Unless the next symbol is itself soft.

 ## Whitespace on export

 This applies to a number of mappings, notably when the source is an alphanumerical keyword (such as 'public') and the target is a symbol.